Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/README.md

 1. Do not close the browser.

-1. In a new browser instance, navigate to the [Azure Preview Portal](http://portal.azure.com) and sign in using the Microsoft account associated with your subscription.
+1. In a new browser instance, navigate to the [Azure Portal](http://portal.azure.com) and sign in using the Microsoft account associated with your subscription.

 1. Select **Browse All | Web Apps** and click the Web app you created in Exercise 2.